na-na-hi/renget/archive/how2playba.md

 >What equipments do I prioritise when I farm?
 T4 bag for Tsubaki > T7 badge for Yuuka > Hats/Gloves > Watches > Rest

+>How many mission areas are there?
+23 in Global, 24 in JP.

 !!! info
 	Go as far as you can in Normal missions, and when you hit a wall switch over to Hard mode and do the same.
 Stuck on both = time to sweep.